 December __, 2000

-[Enron North America Corp./
+[ECTMI Trutta Holdings LP/

 East Coast Power Holding Company L.L.C.]

 1400 Smith Street

 Houston, Texas 77002

 Gentlemen and Ladies:

 Pursuant to that certain Transaction Agreement dated December __, 2000 between East Coast Power Holding Company L.L.C. (“ECPH”) Enron North America Corp. (“ENA”) and Enron Corp. on the one hand and Mesquite Investors, L.L.C. (“Mesquite”) and El Paso Energy Corporation (“EPEC”) on the other hand (the “Transaction Agreement”), El Paso Merchant Energy Holding Company (“EPMEH”), a subsidiary of EPEC and the parent of El Paso Merchant Energy-Gas, L.P. (“EPME”), hereby agrees that if a Credit Event, as defined below, exists on the Settlement Date, as defined below, EPMEH will pay [ENA/ECPH] or its assignee immediately, without notice or demand from [ENA/ECPH], or its assignee, the applicable amount set forth on the attached Schedule I; provided, however, that no such payment shall exceed $1,000,000.00.